sdc-china/IDA-doc/_posts/2018-01-09-installation-post-installation-setup.md

 docker run -d -P --net grid -e HUB_HOST=selenium-hub  -v /dev/shm:/dev/shm selenium/node-firefox:3.141.59-palladium
 ```

-You can do the below command mutiple times,it will create mutiple chrome/firefox node for the grid remote testing.
-It can provide you to run the selenium tesing parallel in the Grid.We recommand you to create above 5 node number for chrome/firefox each.
+You can run the command below multiple times; it will create multiple Chrome/Firefox nodes for the grid remote testing.
+It can provide you the ability to run Selenium testing in parallel on the Grid.
+We recommend creating more than 5 nodes for Chrome/Firefox each.

 ```
 docker run -d -P --net grid -e HUB_HOST=selenium-hub  -v /dev/shm:/dev/shm selenium/node-chrome:3.141.59-palladium docker run -d -P --net grid -e HUB_HOST=selenium-hub  -v /dev/shm:/dev/shm selenium/node-firefox:3.141.59-palladium
 ```

-After that you can open the browser http://dockerhostIP:4444/grid/console to check selenium grid/node installation status.
+After that, you can open the browser http://dockerhostIP:4444/grid/console to check the Selenium Grid/Node installation status.

 ![][selenium_node]